QubesOS/qubes-doc/user/how-to-guides/backup-emergency-restore-v4.md

 **Important:** You may wish to store a copy of these instructions with your Qubes backups.
-All Qubes documentation, including this page, is available in plain text format in the the [qubes-doc](https://github.com/QubesOS/qubes-doc) Git repository.
+All Qubes documentation, including this page, is available in plain text format in the [qubes-doc](https://github.com/QubesOS/qubes-doc) Git repository.

 ## Required `scrypt` utility